 REFUGEE

-As an Iranian refugee in search for asylum, Dr. Abooali grew up in the slums of Pakistan and Bangladesh.
+An Iranian refugee in search for asylum, Dr. Abooali grew up in the slums of Pakistan and Bangladesh.
 Experiencing the realities of violence, poverty, discrimination, and disempowerment, it is here that she developed a spirit to fight conflict; one that has ultimately shaped her identity and work as a scholar, a martial artist, and an Iranian-American Muslim woman.

 Through leveraging her athlete platform, Dr. Abooali uses this unique set of experiences to change mainstream perceptions of marginalized groups and to foster their empowerment.
 Her work was featured by UNHCR on World Refugee Day.